jefftriplett/personal-goals/content-list/podcasts.md

 ## Favorites

-- This American Life
+- Here's The Thing with Alec Baldwin
 - Savage Lovecast
-- Here's the Thing With Alec Baldwin
+- StartUp Podcast
 - The Tinycast
-- StartUp Podcast
+- This American Life

 ## Everything Else